VERSO-UVM/VERSO-Playbook/book/context_and_landscape.md

 ---

-Here’s an expanded version of **2.2 The University of Vermont Research Ecosystem**:

----

 ##  The University of Vermont Research Ecosystem

 The University of Vermont (UVM) is a **public land-grant research university** with a mission rooted in accessibility, community engagement, and the advancement of knowledge for the public good.
 Founded in **1791**, UVM combines the scale of a research-intensive institution with the collaborative spirit of a smaller university.
 Its research enterprise spans a wide range of disciplines, reflecting both global priorities and Vermont’s unique needs.